Skip to content

 jjj critique new "Add search index" "Index rebuild time on large datasets unknown" --severity medium

-3. Assign a reviewer:
+3. Assign a reviewer via a review critique:

 Terminal window